-10 top tips to keep your dog cool and safe this summer
+10 tips to keep your dog cool and safe this summer

-You may be looking forward to enjoying the sunshine this summer, but don’t forget to look after your four-legged friend.
+You may be enjoying the sunshine this summer, but what about your four-legged friend?

 Unlike humans, dogs can’t sweat through their skin and they can’t take off their thick coats on a hot summer’s day.
 To keep cool they rely on panting and releasing heat through their paw pads and nose.
 They also rely on their owners to keep them safe and healthy.

 Please cancel or reschedule your PAT visit if the temperature soars and you are concerned about your pet’s welfare.
 Also follow these top tips:

 1 Avoid walks in the heat

 The sun is going to be at its hottest in the middle of the day, so try to avoid going out for a walk with your dog at this time.
 Exercise your pet early in the morning or later at night instead.

 Check the temperature of the pavement before going for a walk.
 If you can’t hold your hand down on the tarmac for five seconds, then it’s too hot for your dog’s paws.

 Always make sure your dog has access to plenty of fresh drinking water.
 Keep bowls topped up throughout the day and carry water on your walks.